 Review summary: Canon 200D vs Sony HX400V

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Sony HX400V – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.